Bicycle is among the oldest form of mobility and before we talk about bike sharing let’s look at some facts about them.

 The rise of bike sharing market attributable to sharing economy?

 The millennials are loving the idea of a sharing economy, which can be testified by the popularity of the likes of Uber, Airbnb, Bla-Bla car etc. The reason behind the popularity of sharing economy can be traced to the differing mentality of millennials as compared to their ancestors.
 For them, life is about experiencing a variety of things rather than carrying the liability of owning a house or a car throughout their life.
 The rapid advancement made in technology can also not be ruled out for a dramatic shift in the thinking of the younger population.
-It’s like why to bother about owning something when you can avail it instantly at one swipe over your smartphone.

 ANNUAL BIKE SHARING TRIPS